victormarcel/glabrobot/README.md

 - `--issue-title`: Specifies the title of the related issue for the merge request.
 - `--issue-description`: Specifies the description of the related issue for the merge request.
 - `-r`: Specifies the ID of the related issue associated with the merge request.
+- `-c`: Specifies the ID of the issue to be closed.
 - `-l`: Add label by name.
 Multiple labels should be comma-separated.

 ### Example Usage